CodingWithTashi/spring-boot-otp-login/README.md

 # spring-boot-otp-login
 Spring boot OTP based login with Twilio and JWT token

+## Note
+`If you found any of my open source projects helpful, Don't forget to give them a star ⭐ and follow.
+It won't cost you a thing, but it will help inspire me to continue contribute more `

 ## Workflow
 1. User enter mobile no
 2. Generate OTP using Twilio